Counselling: Individual

 Jayla also provides individual, group, and family counselling to children, adolescents, and adults.
 She has a particular area of interest in working with adolescents and young adults.
 Jayla offers clients skillful and practical strategies aimed at cultivating real change.
 She believes strongly in working collaboratively with support systems to promote overall positive well-being.

-I am a Mental Health Therapist with a Master of Arts in Counselling Psychology (MACP) from Yorkville University.
-I am currently in the process of obtaining my Canadian Certified Counsellor (CCC) designation.
+I am a Canadian Certified Counsellor (CCC) with a Master of Arts in Counselling Psychology (MACP) from Yorkville University.
 I offer therapy to children (ages 9+), pre-teens, teens, and adults, tailoring support to meet the unique needs of each client.

 Whether you’re an individual navigating anxiety, stress, or life transitions, a couple working through relationship challenges, or an adolescent struggling with emotional or social difficulties, I’m here to support you.
 Our work together begins with exploring what brings you to therapy and identifying your goals.
 From there, we collaborate on practical, effective strategies to help you manage emotions, improve communication, and move through life with greater confidence and clarity.